FIVE DISTINCTIONS OF A CHRISTIAN DISCIPLE OF JESUS

 A Christian disciple is a follower of Jesus Christ.
 Someone who embraces His teachings and imitates His life.

-Although not a complete or perfect list, here are five distinctions the Bible conveys about a Christian disciple of Jesus.
+Although not a complete list, here are five distinctions in a Christian disciple of Jesus.

 A Christian Disciple Pursues a Growing Personal Relationship with Jesus Christ

 Discipleship is not static.
-Simply accept Jesus Christ as Savior and join the heavenly “in” crowd.
-Rather, it’s dynamic.
-One that actively pursues an ongoing, deepening relationship with Christ.
+Accept Jesus Christ as Savior and join the heavenly “in” crowd.
+Rather, it’s growing and dynamic.
+And actively pursues an ongoing, deepening relationship with Christ.

-A life radically and visibly altered by the abiding presence of Jesus.
+A disciple’s life visibly displays the presence of Jesus.

-Disciples fail sinfully at times.
-But press forward through repentance on a spiritual journey of transformation.
+Although they aren’t perfect and still fail sinfully at times.
+But they press forward through repentance on a spiritual journey of transformation.

 They favor relationships over religious practices.
 And in those relationships, the fruit of God’s Spirit is evident in their lives.